rakarunaesh/rakarunaesh/README.md

 ## About Me

-I'm a DevOps Engineer at **Tenacitics Inc.**, working on cloud infrastructure, container platforms, CI/CD, and observability for the Xander Suite product.
+I'm a DevOps Engineer , working on cloud infrastructure, container platforms, CI/CD, and observability.
 My day-to-day spans AWS, Kubernetes, Terraform, and production incident response — with a growing focus on applying the same automation and reliability principles to MLOps.

 ---